-Starting a relationship with a financial advisor could be one of the best decisions you ever make.
+Starting a relationship with a financial professional could be one of the best decisions you ever make.
 Between our jobs, families, and social obligations, few of us have the time to become experts in managing our personal finances — or even to stay on top of everything we know we should be managing.

 But, like any relationship, it takes a little work.
-For a financial advisor to work effectively, he or she needs information, honesty, and direction.
+For a financial professional to work effectively, he or she needs information, honesty, and direction.
 Here are some things to keep in mind as you start to set up that connection.

 They can also help you when you decide to take action on a financial plan, such as getting the life insurance you need to protect your family or developing and managing a diversified investment portfolio to reach retirement.
-An advisor can also help you formulate tax strategies to protect your wealth and advise you on putting together estate documents that will be indispensable in the event of your incapacitation or death.
+An professional can also help you formulate tax strategies to protect your wealth and advise you on putting together estate documents that will be indispensable in the event of your incapacitation or death.

 Others may adopt more of a “go-slow” approach.

-For instance Marguerita Cheng, CFP®, RICP®, and chief executive officer of Blue Ocean Global Wealth near Washington, D.C., said she schedules a 15- to 30-minute phone conversation to learn more about a prospective client, answer their questions, and learn about their approach to finances.
+For instance, Marguerita Cheng, CFP®, RICP®, and chief executive officer of Blue Ocean Global Wealth near Washington, D.C., said she schedules a 15- to 30-minute phone conversation to learn more about a prospective client, answer their questions, and learn about their approach to finances.
 This conversation doesn’t require any sensitive information: “no DOB, SSN, no address, not even any assets,” she said.

 “I tell them that the exercise will be helpful for them regardless of whether they decide to work with us,” she said.

-Once you’ve found a financial advisor you’re comfortable sharing your financial information with, he or she will probably provide you with an outline of the records they will need to see at your first formal meeting.
+Once you’ve found a financial professional you’re comfortable sharing your financial information with, he or she will probably provide you with an outline of the records they will need to see at your first formal meeting.

 This will likely include documentation of your assets, liabilities, and taxes for most cases.
-Depending on the complexity of your financial situation, your advisor may also need paperwork related to any property holdings, trusts, life insurance, or investments you control.
+Depending on the complexity of your financial situation, your professional may also need paperwork related to any property holdings, trusts, life insurance, or investments you control.

 The most important things to verify are interest rate, loan balance, term, and loan start date, Winkfield said in an interview.
 “When creating a viable financial plan for a client, it is important to include a plan that eliminates consumer debt in an efficient manner.”
 (Learn more: Credit card debt: The problem, fixes and prevention)

-For loans that are amortized, such as mortgages, Winkfield said he may ask the client to ask the lender for an amortization schedule.
+For loans that are amortized, such as mortgages, Winkfield said that he may ask the client to ask the lender for an amortization schedule.